gdsc-usls/gdsc-ar-photobooth/README.md

 - A stable Internet/Mobile Data connection

 ### Disclaimer
-Ensure the script remains **running at all times** for consistent file uploads.
+- Ensure the script remains **running at all times** for consistent file uploads.
 Pressing `CTRL + C` will terminate the script, and a `TERMINATE_NOTIF` will be logged in the console.
+- Do not clear your browser's cookies while the script is either: running or has already generated the necessary credentials for the API to prevent unprecedented behaviors.

 #### How to run the script
 1. Open Command Prompt.
 (Win + R -> type cmd -> Enter)